Logo

 Scripts for starting and stopping Malcolm and changing authentication-related settings can be found in /home/user/Malcolm/scripts.

 At this point it is recommended to reboot the system so that the new system settings can be applied.
-After rebooting, log back in and return to the directory to which Malcolm was installed (or to which the git working copy was cloned).
+After rebooting, log back in and return to the directory to which Malcolm was installed (or where the git working copy was cloned).

 The next step is to set up authentication and generate some unique self-signed TLS certificates.
 Users may choose another username instead of analyst to log in to the Malcolm web interface.